Maritime Passenger Rights during the COVID-19 Crisis

 If the operator cancels your journey:

 The information available on the NTA Marine Passenger Rights web page continues to apply during the COVID-19 pandemic.
-In brief, if an operator cancels your journey you are entitled to be informed of this at the earliest opportunity and you must be offered either a full reimbursement or a re-routing under Regulation (EU) No 1177 / 2010.
+If an operator cancels your journey you are entitled to be told at the earliest opportunity and you must be offered either a full reimbursement or a re-routing under Regulation (EU) No 1177 / 2010.
 You are not obliged to accept vouchers.

-In relation to compensation for delayed or cancelled journeys, the Regulation provides for exemptions in respect of compensation to passengers in what are termed “extraordinary circumstances”.
-The EU Commission considers that, where public authorities take measures intended to contain the COVID-19 pandemic, such measures are outside the carriers’ control and are caused by such extraordinary circumstances.
+In relation to compensation for delayed or cancelled journeys, the Regulation provides for exemptions in respect of compensation to passengers in “extraordinary circumstances”.
+The EU Commission considers that, where public authorities take measures intended to contain the COVID-19 pandemic, such measures are outside the carriers’ control and are caused by such “extraordinary circumstances”.
 Compensation will therefore not be payable by the carriers where their cancellation of a service is as a result of COVID-19.